35 Sights in Pompei, Italy (with Map and Images)

 The House of the Silver Wedding is the name given to the archaeological remains of a Roman house in Pompeii, buried in the ash from the Eruption of Mount Vesuvius in 79 AD.
 The house was excavated in 1893 and was named after the silver wedding anniversary of Umberto I of Italy and Margherita of Savoy, which took place in that year.

-The house of the Ara Massima is a house from the Roman era, buried during the eruption of Vesuvius in 79 and found as a result of the archaeological excavations of ancient Pompeii: it is also called the house of Narcissus or the house of Pinario.
+The house of the Ara Massima is a house from Roman times, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: it is also called the house of Narcissus or the house of Pinarius.

-The house of Marcus Lucretius is a house from the Roman era, buried during the eruption of Vesuvius in 79 and found as a result of the archaeological excavations of ancient Pompeii: also called the house of the Suonatrici, it owes its name to that of the alleged owner, Marcus Lucretius.
+The house of Marcus Lucretius is a house from Roman times, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: also called the house of the Musicians, it owes its name to that of the alleged owner, Marcus Lucretius.

-The Palestra Grande, located in Regio II, is a Roman gymnasium, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: its name derives from the fact that it was the largest gymnastic facility in the city.
+The large gym, located in Regio II, is a Roman gym, buried by the eruption of Vesuvius of 79 and found following the archaeological excavations of ancient Pompeii: its name derives from the fact that it was the greatest gymnastic system of the city.

-The Basilica was a public building from the Roman era, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: it was used both as a court and as a venue for commercial negotiations.
+The Basilica was a public building from Roman times, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: it was used both as a court and as a venue for commercial negotiations.

 The Doric Temple is a Roman temple, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii.
 It is one of the buildings with the greatest Greek influences in the city.

-The Castellum Aquae is a Roman building, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: its function was to collect drinking water and distribute it to the city's water network.
+The Castellum Aquae is a building from the Roman era, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: its function was to collect drinking water and distribute it to the city water network.

-The sanctuary of the Lari Pubblici is a Roman temple, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii; Inside, in all likelihood, the tutelary deities of the city were worshipped.
+The sanctuary of the Public Lares is a Roman temple, buried by the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii; inside, in all likelihood, the tutelary deities of the city were worshipped.

-The house of the Ephebe is a house from the Roman era, buried during the eruption of Vesuvius in 79 and found as a result of the archaeological excavations of ancient Pompeii: also called the house of Publius Cornelius Tegeste, from the name of the owner, it owes its name to the discovery of a statue depicting an ephebe.
+The House of the Ephebe is a house from Roman times, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: also called the house of Publius Cornelius Tegestes, from the name of the owner, it owes its name to the discovery of a statue depicting an ephebe.

-The house of Laocoön is a house from the Roman era, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: it owes its name to a cycle of paintings found in the atrium.
+The House of Laocoön is a Roman house, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii: it owes its name to a cycle of paintings found in the atrium.

 The Schola dashboard was a meeting house in Pompeii.
 It was excavated by Vittorio Spinazzola in 1915.
 The building consisted of a hall and some rooms behind it that still came from a predecessor building when a private house was here.
 The Schola Kingdarum probably served as a place of assembly of a military organization shortly before the fall of the city.
 During the excavations, there were numerous weapons that were once housed on shelves along the walls.
 The wood of the shelves had already passed largely during the excavations, but holes were still seen on a wall for the shelves.
 The wide entrance was once blocked with a wooden grille that could be reconstructed due to plaster casts.
 The wood of the grid had long passed, but left a cavity that was filled with plaster during the excavations.
 The pillars on both sides of the entrance were painted with trophies and weapons.
 Wall paintings with military badges and candelabries were also found inside the hall.

-The house of Venus in Bikini, also known as the house of Maximus, is a house from the Roman era, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii.
+The house of Venus in a Bikini, also known as the house of Maximus, is a house from Roman times, buried during the eruption of Vesuvius in 79 and found following the archaeological excavations of ancient Pompeii.

 The theatre area of Pompeii is located in the southwest region of the city.
 There are three main buildings that make up this area: the Large Theatre, the Odeon, and the Quadriporticum.
 These served as an entertainment and meeting centre of the city.
 Pompeii had two stone theatres of its own nearly two decades before the first permanent stone theatre was erected in Rome in the 50s BC.